Digitaliko/sendvelo/_bmad-output/marketing/06-COLD-EMAIL-SEQUENCES.md

 The bottleneck shifted.
 CMO review, legal sign-off, stakeholder buy-in - that's where content goes to die.

-We built SendVelo to fix that.
+We built Thumbway to fix that.
 Our beta users went from 52 hours average approval time to 3.2 hours.

 That's 16x faster.